Dahlander pole changing motor

+Dahlander motors are characterised by having six external connections to their stator windings.
+Although their use involves wye-delta switching (or 'star-delta'), this should not be confused with wye-delta starting that is also commonly used with large three-phase induction motors.

 Invention

 Robert Dahlander, a Swedish engineer working for ASEA, discovered that switching the poles in a motor led to a reduction in the speed of the motor.
 In 1897 he invented an electrical configuration to switch between poles in a motor for which he was granted a patent along with his co-worker Karl Arvid Lindström.
 The new connection was named the "Dahlander connection" and a motor having such a configuration is commonly referred to as a "pole changing motor" or a "Dahlander motor".